meteatamel/knative-tutorial/docs/complexdelivery.md

     name: channel
 ```

-It sends a message every minute to an event sink, which is an InmMemoryChannel in this case.
+It sends a message every minute to an event sink, in this case, an `InMemoryChannel`.

 Create the source: